Dan Crenshaw issues blistering response to Taliban's demand all US troops leave by Aug. 31

 "There’s discussions going on among us and the military about extending.
 Our hope is we will not have to extend, but there are going to be discussions, I suspect, on how far along we are in the process," Biden said on Sunday.
 "We discussed a lot with the Taliban.
 They’ve been cooperative in extending some of the perimeter."

-Senate minority leader Mitch McConnell is among U.S. leaders urging the president to extend the deadline, saying Tuesday during a Fox News interview that "the president needs to forget about the Aug.
+Senate Minority Leader Mitch McConnell, R-Ky., is among U.S. leaders urging the president to extend the deadline, saying Tuesday during a Fox News interview that "the president needs to forget about the Aug.
 31 deadline.

 MCCONNELL ON US WITHDRAWAL FROM AFGHANISTAN